mvolkmann/blog/src/web-dev-tips.md

 - and several more less commonly used properties

 The `fetch` function returns a `Promise` object.
-This promise resolves to a response object that contains many properties including:
+This promise resolves to a response object that can contains many properties including:

 - `status`: This is an HTTP status code such as 200 (OK), 201 (Created), 400 (Bad Request), 401 (Unauthorized),